-Contributions are the blood that courses through your Kiwisaver veins, don’t contribute enough and there won’t be enough pressure to give you the first home or retirement that you expect.
+Contributions are the blood that courses through your KiwiSaver fund veins, don’t contribute enough and there won’t be enough pressure to give you the first home or retirement that you expect.
 You need to understand how much money you’re contributing and whether that will create enough pressure to give you the retirement or first home you are expecting.

-A lifetime of low Kiwisaver blood pressure will leave you high and dry when it’s time to hang up the boots at retirement.
+A lifetime of low KiwiSaver account blood pressure will leave you high and dry when it’s time to hang up the boots at retirement.
 Most people only contribute the default rate of 3% - the sad truth though is that is nowhere near enough for a comfortable retirement or the first home you expect.

-You can check out your KiwiSaver blood pressure using the kōura portfolio generator.
-The second panel will let you know what your KiwiSaver will give you in terms of a weekly income through to your retirement!
+You can check out your KiwiSaver balance blood pressure using the kōura portfolio generator.
+The second panel will let you know what your KiwiSaver account will give you in terms of a weekly income through to your retirement!

 If you are disappointed at the answer (as most people will be) then you might need to think about whether you can afford to increase your contribution rates to a level that will let you meet your dreams.